An optimal Yoccoz inequality for near-parabolic quadratic polynomials: Introduction

+It is important in our argument that we only consider finite height parabolic towers; the integers $N_1$ and $N_2$ in Theorem \ref{main} bound the height of parabolic towers under consideration.
+However, we expect that our analysis can be generalized to some infinite height parabolic towers.
+If possible, then we could remove the dependence on $N_1$ and $N_2$ for some combinatorics in Theorem \ref{main}.
+For any $M\geq 2$, the \textit{high-type numbers} $HT_M$ are the rational numbers $p/q$ with continued fraction expansion as in (\ref{continued fraction}) with $a_n\geq M$ for all $n$.
+Successfully applying our methods to infinite height towers would prove the following conjecture: \begin{conjecture} There exists some $M\gg 2$ and $C>1$ such that if $\alpha$ has combinatorics $\langle p_n/q_n\rangle_{n=1}^N$ with $p_n/q_n\in HT_M$ for all $n$, then

+\end{conjecture} Conjecture \ref{main conjecture} represents the unification of a quadratic PLY inequality and MLC for satellite combinatorics in the high-type setting.
+While Conjecture \ref{main conjecture} does not hold without the high-type assumption, indeed the size of the limbs with combinatorics $\langle 1/2, \dots, 1/2\rangle$ can be uniformly bounded away from zero, we may wonder if Conjecture \ref{main conjecture} holds in general for small Mandelbrot copies instead of limbs.
+We can compare Conjecture \ref{main conjecture} with Theorem D in \cite{CS_satellite}, where it is shown that there exists $M\geq 2$, $C>0$, and $\lambda\in (0, 1)$ such that if $\alpha$ has combinatorics $\langle 1/q_n\rangle_{n=1}^N$ for some $N\geq 1$ with $q_1\geq M$ and $q_{n+1}\geq q_{n}^2$ for all $n\geq 1$, then

+While the analysis in \cite{CS_satellite} is related to ours, both rely on near-parabolic renormalization, Cheraghi and Shishikura use the PLY inequality to prove Theorem D in \cite{CS_satellite}; it is the suboptimality of the PLY inequality which forces the quadratic growth of denominators there.
+Our approach does not make use of the PLY inequality, it instead produces a version of the PLY inequality with optimal asymptotics, so no such growth condition appears in Conjecture \ref{main conjecture}.

-This paper is organized as follows: In $\S$\ref{preliminaries} we review the dynamics of the family $f_\lambda$ and other preliminary information.
-In \S\ref{Lavaurs maps} we recall the definition of Lavaurs maps, describe their dynamics, and define their enriched rays.
-In \S\ref{Convergence to Lavaurs maps} we show how external rays of quadratic polynomials approximate enriched rays of Lavaurs maps and proposition A. In \S\ref{parabolic renormalization section} we study parabolic and near-parabolic renormalization and their relationship to Lavaurs maps.
-In \S\ref{Parabolic orbit correspondence} we use the dynamics of the parabolic Lavaurs map to prove proposition B. In \S\ref{Sharpness of the main theorem} we prove the optimality of the main theorem.
-In the appendix, we sketch an argument from \cite{Lavaurs} describing the geometry of Lavaurs maps.\\
+This paper is organized as follows.
+In $\S$\ref{implosion section} we review the theory of parabolic implosion.
+In $\S$\ref{lavaurs section} we study the geometry and dynamics of Lavaurs maps and their parameter spaces.
+In $\S$\ref{rays section} we show how the asymptotic geometry of external rays for maps near a parabolic map are controlled by Lavaurs maps.
+In $\S$\ref{bounds section} we prove Theorem \ref{main} and discuss possible generalizations such as Conjecture \ref{main conjecture}.\\

-\textbf{Acknowledgements.} The author would like to thank X. Buff, J. Hubbard, S. Koch, and D. Thurston for their many helpful discussions related to this project.
-This research was supported in part by the NSF.